abkrh/datascienceblogpost/blog.md

-The data package also includes a schema that provides the survey questions ([see readme.md] (README.md))
+The data package also includes a schema that provides the survey questions (see [readme.md](README.md))

 ## Question 1 - What are the most popular languages by country